 Another great Star sports columnist in the 1960s and 70s was Dick Mackey.
 Another not afraid to leave the comfort zone of sports, Mackey set sports aside the day after Martin Luther King’s assassination (April 4, 1968) and wrote about King and the nation’s shock.

-Metaphorically, Mackey later drove himself into the ground: In a state of exhaustion and with an ulcerated stomach, he collapsed in the back of a cab, in New York and died.
+Metaphorically, Mackey later drove himself into the ground: In a state of exhaustion and with an ulcerated stomach, he collapsed in the back of a cab in Memphis and died.
 That was in the late 70s.

 In the 1980s and 1990s, the featured columnist was Jon Rand, another straight shooter, who came to The Star from the Miami Herald.
 He wasn’t a flashy writer, but readers could rely on him to give them informed opinions.
 The most memorable line that I recall of Rand’s was a year or so before The Chiefs hired Carl Peterson as general manager and Marty Schottenheimer as coach.
 The front office was led by Lamar Hunt’s old buddy, Jack Steadman, who was never popular with the fans.